mariasfiraiala/scs-work/unikraft-scs/unikraft-scs-wip.md

 After debugging using `gdb` (see how [here](https://gist.github.com/mariasfiraiala/34a7b5b41c4e5515c7f0ad8a2c220ef9)), I came to the conclusion that the problem arises from `unikraft/plat/kvm/arm/exceptions.S`.

-Additional investigation using `gdb` revealed the fact that right before the last `printf("\n")` call from `main()` something (TODO: find out what) modifies the `x18` value, making it 0, so the trap that I get is due to the fact that in the function epilogue, `clang's` scs tries to dereference a NULL pointer.
+Additional investigation using `gdb` revealed the fact that right before the last `printf("\n")` call from `main()`, `vsnprintf`  modifies the `x18` value, making it 0, so the trap that I get is due to the fact that in the function epilogue, `clang's` scs tries to dereference a NULL pointer.

 You'll find a snippet of the `gdb` investigation here: